TNB Theatre School Teaching Staff - 2022/23

 She is very excited to be joining the TNB Theatre School team working with the Senior Musical Theatre class!

-Jena Mclean
+Jena McLean

-Adult Playwriting
+Instructor: Adult Playwriting

 Jena McLean (she/they) is a queer playwright with roots in New Brunswick and Alberta.
 A recent graduate of the National Theatre School of Canada’s playwriting program, she also holds a Bachelor’s Degree in English and Drama studies from Mount Allison University.

-Intermediate and Senior Musical Theatre
+Instructor: Playtime and Junior Musical Theatre